mediaelement/mediaelement/docs/installation.md

 <link rel="stylesheet" href="/path/to/mediaelementplayer.min.css" />
 ```

-If you wish to install the sources in different directories (i.e., all JavaScript files in a _js_, all CSS in a _styles_, Flash shims in _plugins_, etc.), add the following CSS update after the _mediaelementplayer.css_ reference (**only if the images are not in the same folder as the stylesheet**):
+If you wish to install the sources in different directories (i.e., all JavaScript files in a _js_, all CSS in a _styles_ etc.), add the following CSS update after the _mediaelementplayer.css_ reference (**only if the images are not in the same folder as the stylesheet**):
 ```html
 <link rel="stylesheet" href="/path/to/mediaelementplayer.min.css" />